 When I first went to work in the book publishing business back in the mid-1970s, I was given charge of an area called “Special Markets,” which included, among other retail outlets, health food stores and religious bookstores.
 I was a Catholic in a company that was largely Jewish and Catholic but included some Protestants.
-Mostly everybody, however, was really secularist.
+However, most were really secularist.

-This may have been the reason why in our catalog the Christian books we published were listed under “Inspirational.”
-Looking back, I see how this was an early version of “I’m spiritual, but not religious,” a cancer on the Body of Christ that keeps metastasizing.
+This may have been the reason the Christian books we published were listed as “Inspirational.”
+Looking back, I see this as an early version of “I’m spiritual, but not religious,” a cancer on the Body of Christ that keeps metastasizing.

 I was reminded of this as I screened Same Kind of Different as Me, the new film of the bestselling book of the same name.
 (The book has one of those long and unnecessary subtitles: A Modern-Day Slave, an International Art Dealer, and the Unlikely Woman Who Bound Them Together.)
 The movie has a religious sensibility but without having much to say about religion.
 It’s identified as a “faith-based drama.”
 Also, the inevitable: “Based on a true story.”